+86-156-2511-0166[email protected]WhatsApp

 Previous article

-Central Asia’s aviation sector is being reshaped by global disruptions.
-Photo credit: IATA “Just to give you an overview, before these geopolitical conflicts, we were talking about 600 to 800 flights overflying Central Asian skies, which has now doubled.
-It is now going to 1200 to 1500 flights per day,” he said.
+Speaking at the Central Asia Aviation Summit in Astana on April 15, Rizwan Siddiqui, country manager for Central Asia at the International Air Transport Association (IATA), outlined the dramatic shift in traffic patterns.
+"Before these geopolitical conflicts, we were talking about 600 to 800 flights overflying Central Asian skies, which has now doubled.
+It is now going to 1,200 to 1,500 flights per day," he said.

 Next article